gabrieltal/javascript-30/README.md

 03 - CSS Variables
 Done on Tuesday March 27 2018
 Another really cool exercise.
 I learned about CSS variables, how to change and update them, how to set them.
 I learned about two more event listeners, 'change' and 'mousemove'.
 I learned how to grab whole 'data' properites using 'dataset'.

+04 - Array Cardio
+Done on Thursday May 3 2018
+I'm back on my JavaScript 30 stint.
+There was a lot of arrays.
+I learned some cool things about sort.
+Overall the exercise was pretty easy.